cakephp/docs/en/core-libraries/caching.rst

     // Store data in cache
     Cache::write('cloud', $cloud);

     return $cloud;

 Or if you are using another cache configuration called ``short``, you can specify it in ``Cache::read()`` and ``Cache::write()`` calls as below::

-    // read key cloud, but from short configuration instead of default
+    // Read key "cloud", but from short configuration instead of default
     $cloud = Cache::read('cloud', 'short');
     if ($cloud !== false) {
         return $cloud;
     }